 - Sun hat

-- Sunscreen– Sunscreen isn’t really recommended for infants 0-6 months, but we spoke with our doctor who said zinc oxide based sunscreen should be fine, because zinc oxide is the same ingredient used for diaper rash (however you should speak to you doctor!).
-We wanted to get Thinkbaby as our doctor recommended this one (zinc oxide based, organic ingredients, but couldn’t order it through Amazon in time).
-We bought a Neutrogena SPF 50 Baby sunscreen and put it on him twice.
-The smell was terrible (it had a ‘chemical’ smell) and the ingredient list seemed worrisome, so we found another sunscreen that was organic.
-We ended up getting this one from Promise Organic which went on very smoothly and was purely zinc oxide with organic incgredients.
+- Sunscreen– Sunscreen isn’t really recommended for infants 0-6 months, but we spoke with our doctor who said zinc oxide based sunscreen should be fine because zinc oxide is the same ingredient used for diaper rash (however you should speak to your doctor!).
+We use Thinkbaby as our doctor recommended this one (zinc oxide based, organic ingredients)- the smell is fresh, it is easy to apply for a zinc oxide based sunscreen and my baby had no skin reaction to it (he had skin reaction/ dermatitis to the Coppertone mineral sunscreen though).
+Thinkbaby is not cheap but it is good stuff for your baby and toddler and won’t cause a scary skin reaction.

 Also beach towels should be provided at your accommodation.

 There you have it, the ultimate minimalist packing list for a beach vacation with baby.